xinydev/telemetry-solution/tools/topdown_tool/README.md

 ### Launch and monitor an application

+> :warning: This is not currently supported on Windows.

 ```
 topdown-tool ./a.out
 ```

 ### Monitor a running application

+> :warning: This is not currently supported on Windows.

 You can specify one or more process IDs to monitor:
 ```